Parliamentary.ai

 Description

-The bill introduces a mandatory reporting duty for healthcare professionals, teachers, and social care workers in Wales to report suspected cases of FGM in girls under 18.
-It also creates an exemption from civil liability for individuals making good-faith disclosures of money laundering.
-The application of certain orders under various acts are changed to summary applications.
+• Imposes a mandatory reporting duty on healthcare professionals, teachers, and social care workers in England and Wales to report suspected cases of FGM in girls under 18.

 Government Spending